nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006020303/README.md

 # zettelkasten note types

 - cool idea: "inbox" zettel that links to other notes
+- "principle of atomicity: put things which belong together in a Zettel, but try to separate concerns from one another."
 - bridge notes
   - notes between very different things
   - clarifying slightly different terminology by different authors